 There’s really no excuse for getting this wrong.
 Task 1 states that you need to write 150 words, and Task 2 requires 250 words.
 Yet fully 23% of written answers are under the word count.
 If you do not write the required number of words, you will lose points, so it’s really important to get this right.

 I suggest you make this easier for yourself by finding out approximately how much space 150 and 250 words of your writing takes up.
 Find an essay you have written by hand, and count 150 words and look at the number of lines it takes.
 Then add another 100 words and look at the space 250 words takes.
 When it comes to the test, this will give you a good idea of whether your word count is about right.
 However, it’s still sensible to count when you are checking over your work.

 2. How important is spelling?

-Spelling in English is notoriously difficult, and the only effective way of improving your spelling is to learn words one by one.
-Start by looking at written work you have done in the past, and which has been marked by a teacher.
-Look for the words you spelt wrongly and write them in a column on the right hand side of a piece of paper.
+Spelling in English is notoriously difficult.
+The only effective way of improving your spelling is to learn words one by one.
+Start by looking at the written work you have done in the past, and which has been marked by a teacher.
+Look for the words you misspelled and write them in a column on the right hand side of a piece of paper.
 Then try this simple and effective four-stage method to learn the spelling of each word:

 - Look at the word.

 - Cover the word with a piece of paper.